mspringfield/MageCart_Testing/readme.md

 ## What Is This?

-This is just a very simple application to test magecart silent ajax posting of sensitive data.
-It is written in php and includes a simple HTML form to reference standard form submission.
-It also includes javascript that submits the data to silently insert_data.php on the backend.
+This is simple application to test magecart silent AJAX posting of sensitive data.
+It is written in PHP and includes a simple HTML form to represent standard form submission.
+It also includes JavaScript that submits the data silently to insert_data.php on the backend.

-Upon submission of the form, the form data is posted and reflected back to the user.
-Asynchronously, data is submitted via ajax to insert_data.php -- this writes the credit card data to log.txt and inserts it in the sqlite database (hacked_data.db).
+Upon submission, the form data is posted and reflected back to the user.
+Data is then submitted asynchronously via AJAX to insert_data.php--this writes the credit card data to log.txt and inserts it in the sqlite database (hacked_data.db).